 The incorporation of Emaar Development PJSC (the "Company") as a Public Joint Stock Company was approved by the Securities and Commodities Authority according to Federal Law No.4 of 2000 on 20 November 2017 and the registration certificate was issued on 21 November 2017.
 The Company's registered office is at P.O.
-Box 48882, Dubai, United Arab Emirates ("UAE").
+Box 9440, Dubai, United Arab Emirates ("UAE").

 The Company is a subsidiary of Emaar Properties PJSC (the "Parent Company" or "Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
-The legal status of the Company has been converted from a limited liability company to a Public Joint Stock Company (PJSC) by selling 20% through an Initial Public Offering ("IPO").
-The Company is listed on the Dubai Financial Market and its shares are traded with effect from 22 November 2017.
+The Company is also listed on the Dubai Financial Market.
 The Company and its subsidiaries constitute the Group (the "Group").

 The principal activities of the Group are property development and development management services in the UAE.
-The Group has not invested in shares or stocks during the year ended 31 December 2020 (2019: Refer note 2.1)
+The Group has not invested in shares or stocks during 2021 and 2020.

-The consolidated financial statements were authorised for issue on 3 March 2021.
+The consolidated financial statements were authorised for issue on 17 March 2022.